Parallel approximation of min-max problems

-Finally, it is noteworthy that the proof of our rounding theorem (Theorem \ref{thm:lambda}) contains an interesting and nontrivial application of the Bures metric, which is a distance measure for quantum states that is defined in terms of the more familiar fidelity function.
+Finally, it is noteworthy that the proof of our rounding theorem (Theorem \ref{thm:lambda}) contains an interesting and nontrivial application of the Bures angle, which is a distance measure for quantum states that is defined in terms of the more familiar fidelity function.

-Properties of the trace norm, which captures the physical distinguishability of quantum states, are often sufficient for most needs in quantum information.
+Properties of the trace norm, which captures the physical distinguishability of quantum states, are sufficient for most needs in quantum information.
 When some property of the fidelity is also required one uses the Fuchs-van de Graaf inequalities to convert between the trace norm and fidelity \cite{FuchsvdG99}.
+(These inequalities are listed in Eq.\ \eqref{eq:Fuchs} of Section \ref{sec:prelim:angle}.)

 However, every such conversion incurs a quadratic slackening of relevant accuracy parameters.
 Our study calls for repeated conversions, which would incur an unacceptable exponential slackening if done naively via Fuchs-van de Graaf.
-Instead, we make only a \emph{single} conversion between the trace norm and the Bures metric and then repeatedly exploit the simultaneous properties of (i) the triangle inequality, (ii) contractivity under quantum channels, and (iii) preservation of subsystem fidelity.
+Instead, we make only a \emph{single} conversion between the trace norm and the Bures angle and then repeatedly exploit the simultaneous properties of (i) the triangle inequality, (ii) contractivity under quantum channels, and (iii) preservation of subsystem fidelity.

 Although conversion inequalities between the trace norm and Bures metric are implied by Fuchs-van de Graaf, to our knowledge explicit conversion inequalities have not yet appeared in published literature.
 The required inequalities are derived in the present paper (Proposition \ref{prop:angle-tnorm}).